lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 *	Using the NTP protocol over the Internet to synchronize with a time server.
 *	Some manual way to synchronize the time.

+At this point the NTP protocol and manual synchronization are used as an strategy, the manual synchronization is the simplest and quickest to implement, it can be implemented on a minimum rp2040 configuration without any TCP/IP connectivity, the later having a rp2040_W model as a pre-requisite.

+### Time Zone

+Time zone can be set by modifying the **#define TIMEZONE x** statement which is the amount of hours to be added or substracted to the UTC time provided by the system clock.
+Without it the hour will be displayed as UTC.

+The system clock once calibrated to be synchronized at the second 0/15/30 or 45 of the minute has no effect on the FT8 decoding.

+### Manual time synchronization

-At this point the later strategy is the selected, if not because it's the simplest and quickest to implement.
-Upon startup the rp2040 board starts it's internal clock is set arbitrarly.
+With a manual synchronization Upon startup the rp2040 board starts it's internal clock is set arbitrarly to zero.
 However, if the UP button is found pressed while performing the initial firmware setup the processing is held (all LEDs blinking signals that situation).
 The button can be held pressed until the top of the minute and when released the internal clock is set to 00:00:00 and therefore left synchronized.